Tequila

 To celebrate the occasion, the brand produced 15 bottles of this blend, a mixture of two aged tequilas.
 The first tequila sat in a Spanish sherry barrel for 15 years, whereas the second was aged for six years in a Portuguese port barrel and then five years in an American white oak barrel.
 On top of the long aging process, the bottle’s unique design sets this tequila apart.
 Clase Azul commissioned 15 Mexican artists to design and paint the ceramic decanters by hand.
 Each came in a beautiful box with 24K gold inlay.
 The brand sold the entire collection for $450,000 and donated the profits to Fundación con Causa Azul A.C., a charity that helps underfunded artists.

-Avión Hand-Selected Reposado With Custom Label – $13,680
+Avión Hand-Selected Reposado With Custom Label: $13,680

 This luxury tequila is a meaningful gift for someone who appreciates fine spirits.
 Upon purchasing this bottle, you have the opportunity to hand-select a single barrel from three Avión Reposado samples.
 Each blend was barrel-aged from eight to eleven months.
 They’re distilled from roasted agave and have an oak aroma with notes of caramel and vanilla.
 The blends also have lovely hints of cherry, pear, peach, rose petals, and herbs.
 To top it off, you can have the bottle custom-labeled with your company name or logo.
 There is an eight-week lead time to produce this premium bottle, so be sure to plan ahead if you’re surprising someone with this precious gift.

-Patrón En Lalique, Serie 2 – $7,500
+Patrón En Lalique, Serie 2: $7,500

-Patrón En Lalique, Serie 2 is the tequila brand’s second collaboration with Lalique, the legendary French glassmaker.
-Together, they produced the perfect blend and bottle pairing.
+Patrón En Lalique Serie 2 is the company’s second collaboration with Lalique.
 The tequila aged for eight years in a mix of French oak, American oak, and sherry barrels.
 It has a bright, fruity aroma with notes of vanilla and oak and is smooth and sweet on the palate.
 The crystal decanter beautifully showcases the bright gold color of this tequila, complete with a stopper that models Patron’s iconic bee.

-Cincoro Founder’s Series Extra Añejo – $5,000
+Cincoro Founder’s Series Extra Añejo: $5,000

 Another one of the world’s most expensive tequilas is Cincoro Founder’s Series Extra Añejo.
 The brand’s founders — Michael Jordan, Jeanie Buss, Wes Edens, Wyc Grousbeck, and Emilia Fazzalari — signed each limited-edition bottle to give it a personal touch.
 Cincoro released this tequila after aging it for four years.
 This blend of extra añejo tequila has subtle notes of wood, spices, and lightly cooked agave.
 On the palate, it has a mix of intense oak, sweet agave, caramel, and vanilla flavors.
 Cincoro only produced 523 bottles, each standing 20 inches tall, with a starting price of $5,000.

-Patrón x Guillermo del Toro Añejo – $5,000
+Patrón x Guillermo del Toro Añejo: $5,000

 Patrón teamed up with the famous Mexican film director Guillermo del Toro to produce this unique tequila.
 It aged the blend for five years in oak barrels.
 Guy David, a production designer who frequently collaborates with del Toro, designed the packaging with an emphasis on the ritual of tequila drinking.
 This limited-edition tequila originally retailed for $399 but now has a resale value of $5,000.
-The brand only produced 300 bottles, making this an exclusive collector’s spirit.
+The brand produced only 300 bottles, making this an exclusive collector’s spirit.

-Código 1530 Extra Añejo – $4,485
+Código 1530 Extra Añejo: $4,485

 Código 1530 Extra Añejo is a 14-year-old premium tequila.
 The decanter has a sleek design that highlights the spirit’s deep red-amber color.
 It comes with a stopper in the shape of the brand’s logo, a motif that also appears on the wooden box packaging.
 On the nose, the blend has a complex profile of sweet maple, dark chocolate, toasted oak, and exotic spice.
 This tequila has a smooth texture, and you can best appreciate the depth of flavors by drinking it neat.
-Código 1530 only produced 400 bottles of this limited-edition tequila.
+Código 1530 produced only 400 bottles of this limited-edition tequila.

-Clase Azul 25th Anniversary Edition – $2,900
+Clase Azul 25th Anniversary Edition: $2,900

 Looking for a premium tequila?
 Our roundup shares the most covetable bottles, featuring gorgeous decanters and rare blends.